Philippines 3000 Meter National Virtual Championships Videos

 46 Men and 30 Women will be competing

-Who will Crown themselves Philippines National Champions of 2021 in the 3000m?
+Who will Crown themselves the Philippines National Champions of 2021 in the 3000m?

-The 26-year-old will face a challenge from one of the rising stars of the Philippines Mens Long Distance Running Alfrence Braza, a student at WIT.
+The 26-year-old will face a challenge from one of the rising stars of the Philippines Mens Long Distance Running, Alfrence Braza, a student at WIT.
 Braza, still 19 years old, is the Palarong Pambansa 1500 and 5000m Champion from 2019 (the last time the Palaro was held due to the COVID).
 But that did not mean the Ilongo Teenager has not made the most of the Virtual Circuit.
-He had a busy January winning the BBGPH Run 10,000m title and then the 5000m Pinoyathletics / Talking Chinoy title, and then finishing runner up in the Pinoyathletics Fantasia 1000m.
+On the contrary, he had a busy January winning the BBGPH Run 10,000m title and then the 5000m Pinoyathletics / Talking Chinoy title.
+Then, he finished runner up in the Pinoyathletics Fantasia 1000m.